lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 83 After the elections.md

                     - the ex-Prime Minister
                     - had gone abroad

-On the following day, patrick went to the house again.
+On the following day, Patrick went to the house again.
 - simple sentence:
     - On the following day [adverbial of time]
     - Patrick [subject]